Owning a chinchilla is a fantastic experience.

 If they begin associating that the only time you pick them up is to return them to their cage, they may start negatively interacting with this holding technique in the future.

-Hold your chinchilla just to hold them and pet them.
+Hold your chinchilla just to hold it and pet it.

-If they don’t like it, respect their wishes and put them down and try another day.
+If it doesn’t like it, respect its wishes and put it down and try another day.

 With a chinchilla, forcing the issue is never going to work.

 You need to move at their pace and allow them to get comfortable with you.